davidMcneil/courier/README.md

   * [Pull](#subscription_pull)
   * [Ack](#subscription_ack)

-All messages which require the following http headers to be set:
+All messages require the following HTTP headers to be set:

 | Headers      | Value            |
 | ------------ | ---------------- |